thefrontside/graphgen/website/src/pages/en/fields.md

 Without providing any information than just a type's declaration, Graphgen will introspect its fields an creates a record that will satisfy their constraints.
-So, for exampel, we can take the following declaration for a `Person` type:
+So, for example, we can take the following declaration for a `Person` type:

 ``` graphql
 type Person {